schipperius/schip-blog/source/index.markdown

 Does the [Internet](http://en.wikipedia.org/wiki/Internet) need another blog on web development?
 I don’t think so, but I do think I am able to provide a certain perspective that currently seems to be missing: the non-IT entry into web design and development.

-Hopefully these articles will help others, in some way, as so many [writers](/resources) continue to help me.

 <a class="read-on" href="/articles">Read on &rarr;</a>

 Cheers,